-Myth 1: The more the better.
+Myth 1: More is better.

-Myth 2: Warming up before exercise is not necessary.
+Myth 2: Warming up is not necessary.

 Myth 3: Weight/resistance training will create bulky muscles.

 Truth: Weight training is one of the best ways for someone to look leaner, more sculpted and toned.
 In order to get large bulky muscles, one has to train a certain way with weights.
 It takes an incredible amount of weight and specific training make muscles grow larger.
 A body builder type typically hits the weights 8-12 times per week.
-We at CFC encourage our clients to incorporate resistance training only three times a week.
+We at Sarge Fitness encourage our clients to incorporate resistance training only three times a week.
 The purpose of resistance training is to help protect against and prevent injuries and tone muscles, making them stronger and more lean while also helping to prevent osteoporosis.
 The extra muscle also helps to burn excess body fat by increasing metabolism, even when you are resting!

 Myth 4: If you exercise, you can eat whatever you want.

-Myth 7: Running is bad for your knees.
+Myth 6: Running is bad for your knees.